Paul A. Creasman, Ph.D.

 (602) 489-5300 Ext.
 2400

 B.A., Telecommunication, Pepperdine University

-“Southern Gospel and its Home in Cybersp“Saint Athanasius of Alexandria.”
+“Saint Athanasius of Alexandria.”
 In Words and Witnesses: Communication Studies in Christian Thought from Athanasius to Desmond Tutu.
 Robert H. Woods and Naaman K. Wood, Eds.
 Peabody, MA: Hendrickson Press, 2018, 17-23.

 “Evangelicals Find God in LOST.”
 In Evangelical Christians and Popular Culture: Pop Goes the Gospel.
 Robert Woods, Jr., Ed.
 Santa Barbara, CA: Praeger Publishing, 2013, 211-230.